AndreVallestero/nvr-surveillance-system/README.md

 - 150+ ft (50m) of ethernet
     - Ensure Cat5[e] or better.
 If unsure, test if it's capable of gigabit speeds.
 If it is, it's probably capable of carrying the PoE required
     - Ensure that it's pure copper, not aluminum.
 Aluminum cables conduct much worse and are horrible for signal integrity past a few meters.
-    - Prefer round (twisted pair) cables instead of flat cables.
+    - Ensure calbe is round (twisted pair) cables instead of flat cables.
 Round cables retain better signal integrity, are less fragile, and are better suited for outdoors.
+Flat cables are also very diffuclt to crimp and cannot be crimped using standard RJ45 jacks.
-    - Do NOT buy less than 30m at a time.
+    - Do NOT buy less than 45m (150ft) at a time.
 This is very wasteful.
 It's better to buy in bulk and cut to size.
+Ideally buy 1000ft at a time
 - Crimper
     - Any crimper capable of RJ45 connectors should be suitable.
     - Wire strippers are a added bonus.